VSCodeVim/Vim/README.md

 - I've swapped Escape and Caps Lock with setxkbmap and it isn't working

-  This is a (known issue in VS Code](https://github.com/microsoft/vscode/issues/23991), as a workaround you can set `"keyboard.dispatch": "keycode"` and restart VS Code.
+  This is a [known issue in VS Code](https://github.com/microsoft/vscode/issues/23991), as a workaround you can set `"keyboard.dispatch": "keycode"` and restart VS Code.

 ## ❤️ Contributing